-We argue here that in typical microeconometric applications of \ac{just-ID} IV, conventional \ac{IV} estimates and $t$-tests are unlikely to be compromised by failures of conventional asymptotic theory.
+We argue here that in typical microeconometric applications of \ac{just-ID IV}, conventional \ac{IV} estimates and $t$-tests are compromised little by failures of the usual asymptotic theory.
 Our analysis builds on the (approximate) finite-sample normality of reduced-form and first-stage estimators (in the argot of classical simultaneous equations models, these are both estimated ``reduced forms'').
-Our modeling framework parallels that in \textcite{ass19} and earlier theoretical investigations of weak instrument problems.
+This modeling framework parallels that used in \textcite{ass19} and earlier theoretical investigations of weak instrument problems.
 The normality of reduced-form estimates is justified by conventional asymptotic reasoning, as well as by the local-to-zero asymptotic sequence used in \textcite{StSt97} and \textcite{StYo05}, in which the first stage shrinks to zero at a rate inversely proportional to the square root of the sample size.

-Our setup has only two free parameters: the correlation between structural and first-stage residuals (henceforth, ``endogeneity'') and the population first-stage $F$ statistic.
+Our setup has two free parameters: the correlation between structural and first-stage residuals (henceforth, ``endogeneity''), and the population first-stage $F$-statistic.
 This fact lends itself to the construction of easily-interpreted rejection contours characterizing conventional second-stage $t$-tests and confidence interval coverage rates.
 We see, for example, that for endogeneity less than about $0.76$, 95\% confidence interval coverage is distorted by no more than 5\% for \textit{any} population $F$.
-An important insight here is that, even though bias increases when the first stage gets weaker, second-stage precision falls.
-In contrast with the over-identified case, conventional just-ID \ac{IV} standard errors reflect this, and confidence intervals widen accordingly.
-This keeps coverage high unless endogeneity is extraordinarily high.\footnote{The spirit of this argument differs from that in \textcite{StYo05}, which focuses on worst-case rejection rates over all possible endogeneity values. \textcite{lmmp20} and \textcite{KeNe21}, discussed further in \Cref{sec:coverage_contours} below, consider possible restrictions on endogeneity.
-But these studies stress the fact that the standard definition of coverage doesn't involve restrictions on parameter values.}
+This is explained by the fact that, even as median bias increases when the first stage gets weaker, second-stage precision falls (we focus on median bias because the conventional \ac{just-ID IV} estimator has no moments).
+In contrast with the over-identified case, conventional \ac{just-ID IV} standard errors reflect this, and confidence intervals widen accordingly.
+This fact keeps interval coverage high unless endogeneity is extraordinarily high.